ctmaher/modendro/README.md

 #> 631    NA    NA    NA    NA    NA
 ```

-## Example: find ITRDB collections for a region and species you are interested in
+## Example: find ITRDB collections for a specified region and species

 A valuable step in checking your cross-dating work is finding
 pre-existing tree-ring datasets that have been (we assume) properly